EMET Prize

-The EMET Prize for Art, Science and Culture is an Israeli prize awarded annually for excellence in academic and professional achievements that have far-reaching influence and make a significant contribution to society.
+The EMET Prize for Art, Science and Culture (פרס א.מ.ת) is an annual Israeli award presented for excellence in academic and professional achievements that have made a significant contribution to society.
+Established in 2002, the prize is sponsored by the EMN Foundation for the Advancement of Science, Art and Culture in Israel, in cooperation with the Prime Minister of Israel.

-Prizes are awarded in the following five categories: the Exact Sciences, Life Sciences, Social Sciences, Humanities, and Culture and the Arts.